petermueller/basic_shortener/README.md

 - [?]
 Performance capabilities
   - [ ] Form @ 5 req/sec
   - [ ] `/{slug}` @ 25 req/sec
-  - I don't see why not, especially w/ `MIX_ENV=prod`, but I didn't want to DoS someone finding out.
+  - I don't see why not, especially w/ `MIX_ENV=prod`, but it's later and I didn't want to put the work in to figure out how to validate responses that are not 200s.
 Could probably use `wrk` or `vegeta`